Richard Ungewitter

-Richard Ungewitter (December 18, 1869 in Artern, Province of Saxony – December 17, 1958 in Stuttgart) was a German naturist and pioneer of the Freikörperkultur (free body culture) movement and one of its first organizers.
-There was a völkisch element in Ungewitter's ideas.
+Richard Ungewitter (December 18, 1869 – December 17, 1958) was a German naturist and pioneer of the Freikörperkultur (free body culture) movement and one of its first organizers.
+There was a Völkisch element in Ungewitter's ideas.

 Career

 Ungewitter was of working-class or lower middle-class origins and was trained as a gardener.
 (Note: Working class according to Ross (2005).
 Hau (2003) points to his claim to have been born into the Bürgertum (middle class) as a likely exaggeration given his early training.)
 He became a clerk in the office of a gardening company, then lived for two years in Norway.
 After returning to Germany, he was one of the founders of a bread manufacturing facility.
 After that went bankrupt, he worked as a sales representative and a Lutheran minister.

 He was introduced to nudism (now known as naturism) by Heinrich Pudor, who published under the pseudonym Heinrich Scham (Shame).
 Today he is considered one of its early pioneers.

-In 1903 Ungewitter published a booklet entitled Wieder nacktgewordene Menschen (People naked again), which made him quite well known.
+In 1903, Ungewitter published a booklet entitled Wieder nacktgewordene Menschen (People naked again), which made him quite well known.
 Almost 100,000 copies were printed within a few years.
 His first book, Die Nacktheit (Nudity) appeared in 1906 under the full title Die Nacktheit in entwicklungsgeschichtlicher, gesundheitlicher, moralischer und künstlerischer Sicht (Nudity from the point of view of historical development, health, morality and art).
 It was reprinted several times.
 Repeated attempts at legal procedures against the book failed because the experts invited by the court testified in favor of Ungewitter.
-For example, Theodor Lipps, a professor at the University of Munich, stated in his report:
+For example, Theodor Lipps, a professor at the Ludwig-Maximilians-Universität München, stated in his report: